Sportster Cam Bushings

 Ream New Bushings To Size

 - Insert the reamer pilot guide into the right-side engine case.

 - Using a T-handle or something similar, turn the reamer clockwise at a steady pace.

 - Once you feel it is all the way through the bushing, stop.

 - Continuing the clockwise motion, slowly pull the reamer out.

-After the new cam bushings are installed, reamed, and pinned, run a hand-held drill bit or something similar into the cam bushings that have oil drain holes.
+After the new cam bushings are installed, pinned, and reamed, run a hand-held drill bit or something similar into the cam bushings that have oil drain holes.
 You want to make sure the holes are clear to properly drain the oil.

 Cam Gear End Play

-Mount your cam cover with a new gasket, and install and tighten 4 or 5 cam cover bolts.
-Through the lifter bores, check cam gear end play with a feeler gauge.
+To check cam gear play, mount your cam cover with a new gasket, and install and tighten 4 or 5 cam cover bolts.
+Through the lifter bores, check end play with a feeler gauge.